Needlecrafts Knitting Knitting Basics

 4. Bring the Loop Through to the Front

-Next, you will bring the looped yarn through to the front.
+Next, bring the looped yarn through to the front.

 • Keep holding onto the yarn with your right hand so it does not get away from you.